- Accidental Creative

 - Use the minimum possible emphasis.
 Don’t make something bold, large and red, if simply making it bold will do.

-- Avoid thick dark lines where fine,light lines will do.
+- Avoid thick dark lines where fine, light lines will do.

 - Limit the levels of information.
-If you have more that two or three levels of information on a page you may be confusing the user.
+If you have more than two or three levels of information on a page you may be confusing the user.
 For instance, limit the number, sizes, and weights of fonts.
 Try to keep to just two or three levels in total, eg. a headline, subheading, and body text.

 - Limit the variation in the shape of the elements.